-Xiaoying Chen is the north region tax controversy services (TCS) lead partner based in the Beijing branch of PwC China.
+Xiaoying Chen is the north region tax controversy services (TCS) lead partner, based in the Beijing branch of PwC China.
 She holds the qualification as a registered tax agent of PRC.
-Xiaoying has been committed to providing tax controversy services on M&A, corporate restructuring and other complicated tax issues since she joined PwC in 2001.
+Xiaoying has been committed to providing tax controversy services on M&A, corporate restructuring and other complicated tax issues since her joining PwC in 2001.
 She leads a strong TCS team, which is composed of experienced ex-Chinese tax officials and senior tax managers.

-Before joining PwC, Xiaoying served at the State Administration of Taxation (SAT) for 16 years.
-She worked in several departments of the SAT, including the general office and the goods and services tax (GST) department, among other roles.
-During that period, Xiaoying participated in the research, drafting and revision of many important tax regulations and she accumulated extensive experience in tax collection and administration.
-She has deep intelligence regarding China tax and historical development.
-She is very knowledgeable about the China tax collection and administration system.
+Before joining PwC, Xiaoying served at the State Administrating of Taxation (SAT) for 16 years.
+She works in several departments of the SAT, including the general office and the goods and services tax departments, among other roles.
+She has deep intelligence regarding China tax and historical development, and is very knowledgeable about the China tax collection and administration system.
 She is familiar with the methods and procedures of the tax audit administration in China.

-In PwC, Xiaoying is also actively involved with the Ministry of Finance (MoF) and the SAT for research and advisory projects regarding the tax legislation.
-For example, she provided valuable comments to the MoF and SAT's joint circulars, Caishui No 59, and the SAT's circular, Guoshuihan No 698.
-She pushed forward the issuance of the MoF and SAT's joint circular, Caishui No 48, and the SAT's Circular Shuizonghan No 165.
+In PwC, Xiaoying is also actively involved with the Ministry of Finance (MOF) and the SAT for research and advisory projects regarding the tax legislation.
+For example, she providing valuable comments to the MOF and SAT's joint circulars, Caishui No.59, and Guoshuihan No.698.
+She pushed forward the issuance of the MOF and SAT's joint circular, Caishui No.48 and Shuizonghan No.165.

-Xiaoying has more than 10 years of experience in professional tax services at PwC.
-She is a top tax expert, even within PwC, having the relevant working experience in both the SAT and the international accounting firm.
-She is especially skilled in consulting and coordinating disputes between tax authorities and taxpayers, as well as resolving M&A and capital markets related tax issues.
+Xiaoying is a top tax expert, even within PwC, having the relevant working experience from the perspective of both the SAT and the international accounting firms.
+She is especially skilled in consulting and coordinating disputes between tax authorities and taxpayers, as well as resolving M&A and capital markets related taxes issues.
 Xiaoying provides insightful advice to clients on the interpretation of tax laws and regulations, coordinates the resolution of tax controversy, and assists clients to properly protect their lawful rights and interests.
-With Xiaoying's help, one of her clients became the first taxpayer in China to obtain the confirmation of special corporate income tax treatment for its corporate restructuring.
+With Xiaoping's help, one of her clients became the first taxpayer in China to obtain the confirmation of special corporate income tax treatment for its corporate restructuring.
 She also assisted various foreign tax residents in communicating with the central and local level tax authorities for indirect transferring of PRC target companies.
 Many state-owned enterprises and domestic private enterprises engage her as their retaining tax adviser.
-She also helped many famous domestic enterprises resolving their tax issues in relation to overseas-listing, cross-border M&A and privatisation delisting.

 Xiaoying's clients' industries cover financial services, insurance, TMT, real estate, healthcare, consumer goods, logistics, manufacturing, and agriculture, among others.

-Between 1994 and 2002, Liang worked in the Qingdao State Tax Bureau and gained first-hand experience in value added tax (VAT) refund, tax audit and tax administration issues.
+Before joining PwC, Liang had seven years of working experience in Qingdao State Tax Bureau and gained first-hand experience in value added tax (VAT) refund, tax audit and tax administration issues.
 During that time, Liang was often called up by the State Administration of Taxation to join the taskforce of many nationwide tax audits.
-Liang also shared his experience and viewpoints via articles in several national and provincial journals.
+Further, Liang shared his experience and viewpoints via articles in several national and provincial journals.

-Since joining the tax practice, Liang has been dedicated to providing China tax and business advisory services for his clients, and he is experienced in tax controversy services.
-His major industrial focus includes manufacturing, FMCG, and real estate, among others.
+Liang has been dedicated to providing China tax and business advisory services for his clients, and he is experienced in tax controversy and China indirect tax services.
+His major industrial focus areas include manufacturing, FMCG, and real estate, among others.
 Over the years, Liang has achieved various successful outcomes for his clients on tax controversy cases in a wide range of VAT, business tax, export VAT refund, withholding tax on passive incomes, permanent establishment, and other tax audit defence cases.

-Liang's capacity covers China tax and structure planning, tax negotiation, China indirect tax, tax internal control, foreign contractor advice, tax due diligence and health checks, tax audit/investigation support, and so on.
+Liang's capacity covers China tax and structure advisory services, tax negotiation, China indirect tax, tax internal control, foreign contractor advice, tax due diligence and health checks, tax audit/investigation support, cash management, and so on.